Canoe freestyle: Culture

 Playboaters are a very diverse crowd, primarily because of the wide range of skill levels playboating can accommodate.
 Generally in regions where playboating is more popular than creeking or river running due to the surrounding rivers, beginners will enter the sport of kayaking in a playboat, or a cross over boat.
 This group of kayakers if often supported by either a paid instructor, club, or skilled paddling friend who often supplies instruction, gear, safety and clean up support.
 Beginners, club paddlers and lesson groups are generally friendly and welcoming to newcomers, and typically only paddle in warm weather months to avoid the need of buying expensive cold water gear.

 The culture of playboaters also encompasses a group of kayakers who are called 'pro boaters' short for professional kayakers.
 These kayakers generally aspire to, or do, make money off of competitions, sponsorships, or media created on their playboating skills.
 There is a stereotype of 'pro boaters' to be elusive, self indulged, and wild; a stigma often enforced by the media the group produces.
-Professional kayakers generally range between the ages of 16 to 35, and generally do not make more than average income per year.
+Professional kayakers generally range between the ages of 16 and 35, and generally do not make more than average income per year.

 The last major facet of playboaters that do not belong in the beginner / group culture, or the 'pro boater' culture is the local playboater.
 This type of playboater is usually good to advanced in skill level, and generally is a graduate of the beginner or group culture scene.
 They are identified by a tighter knit group of friends, and their knowledge of the play waves in their area.
 It is not uncommon to see local boaters and pro boaters surfing advanced waves, with a distinct differentiation between the two cultures identified by their equipment, their lack or presence of media equipment, and general attitude around the feature.